What to Know About Chemotherapy for Bladder Cancer

 The different ways you can get chemotherapy for bladder cancer

 The way you take chemotherapy drugs depends on your stage of cancer.
-There are two main ways of giving these drugs to treat bladder cancer.
+There are 2 main ways of giving these drugs to treat bladder cancer.
 One way is intravesically, which is directly into the bladder.
 The other way is systemically.

 If your cancer is in an early stage, you might get intravesical chemotherapy.
 This means that the drugs are put directly into your bladder through a tube inserted into your urethra.
 With this approach, the drugs mainly affect only cancer cells in the treated area.
 The drugs are less likely to harm other cells in your body than they would be if they were put into your bloodstream.

 Another way to get chemotherapy is systemically.
 That means that the drugs travel through your whole body.
 You can get this type in any of these 3 ways:

 Here's why systemic treatment is good.
 The drugs travel through most of the body, so they may be able to kill cancer cells that have spread.
 Surgery and radiation kill only the cells in the specific place that was treated.
 That means that they don't kill any cancer cells that may have escaped that area.
 Those escaped cells can grow in a different part of your body.
 Cancer that has spread is often harder to treat.
 If your cancer has spread, you will almost always have chemotherapy.
 That may be true even if you had surgery to remove the bladder cancer.

 Chemotherapy is given in cycles.
 This reduces harm to healthy cells.
 Rest periods in between treatment give normal cells a chance to recover.
 Your doctor will decide if you need to get it daily, weekly, every few weeks, or monthly.
 Your treatment will usually last 3 to 6 months.

 When chemotherapy is used by itself (without radiation), a combination of drugs is often used to make it more effective.
 The combinations used most often for bladder cancer are:

 Carboplatin and either paclitaxel or docetaxel